intellectivelab/docs.intellectivelab.com/_docs/unity-extjs/configuration/actions.md

 ## Common actions attributes and tags

 Action behavior customized by attributes and tags.
-There are attributes and tags common for most actions and [specific options](#specific-actions-configuration-options) for each action.
+There are attributes and tags common for most actions:

 | Attribute | Description                              |
 |:--------------|:-----------------------------------------|